Skip to main content

 1. Explore before coding — Read files, understand context

-2. Plan before implementing - Use "think" to get better solutions
+2. Plan before implementing — Use think modes

 3. Be specific — Vague prompts = poor results